Your Experience as a Woman Is Not TMI

 This means getting comfortable enough with our lived reality to drop the curated aesthetic we have been taught to portray and instead choose to authentically share what’s true for us.

-This change also necessitates understanding the extent to which our behaviors have been influenced by patriarchal messages, requiring that we actively deconstruct our beliefs about which parts of female reality must remain hidden and do the inner work to intentionally release the idea that we are too much.
+This change also necessitates understanding the extent to which our behaviors have been influenced by patriarchal messages, requiring that we actively deconstruct our beliefs about which parts of female reality must remain hidden and do the inner work to intentionally release the idea that there is something wrong with us.

 If you are ready to boldly reclaim your uncensored experience of living life in your body, here are a few suggestions for how to make it happen: